Biden to crack down on polluters in poor, minority areas

 People are also reading…

+White-Newsome, of Michigan, is founder and CEO of Empowering a Green Environment and Economy, a consulting firm focused on climate change, public health and environmental and racial equity.

+CEQ Chair Brenda Mallory called White-Newsome “a strong and effective champion for communities that have been overburdened by pollution and subjected to decades of environmental injustice.''

-The strategy unveiled Thursday is intended to guide the work of employees throughout the Justice Department, including U.S. attorneys across the country who will begin a renewed focus on environmental justice issues, Gupta said.
+On enforcement, the strategy unveiled Thursday is intended to guide the work of employees throughout the Justice Department, including U.S. attorneys across the country who will begin a renewed focus on environmental justice issues, Garland and Gupta said.

-"This means prioritizing enforcement of environmental laws as well as civil rights statutes,'' such as the 1964 Civil Rights Act that prohibits recipients of federal funding from discriminating on the basis of race, color, or national origin, she said.
+The new office “will prioritize meaningful and constructive engagement with the communities most affected by environmental crime and injustice,'' Garland said.
+“Whenever possible, these efforts will respond directly to community needs and concerns.''

-Michael Regan, the administrator of the Environmental Protection Agency, said in a statement that the “partnership” between his agency and the Justice Department “has never been stronger” and will ensure that the federal government does all it can "to protect overburdened and underserved communities across America.''
+Environmental Protection Agency head Michael Regan said the “partnership” between his agency and the Justice Department “has never been stronger” and will ensure that the federal government does all it can "to protect overburdened and underserved communities across America.''

-The strategy follows a series of enforcement actions announced by Regan in January to address air pollution, unsafe drinking water and other problems afflicting minority communities in Louisiana and other Gulf Coast states that Regan toured in November.
+The strategy follows a series of enforcement actions announced by Regan in January to address air pollution, unsafe drinking water and other problems afflicting minority communities in three Gulf Coast states that Regan toured in November.

 The plan includes unannounced inspections of chemical plants, refineries and other industrial sites and installation of air monitoring equipment in Louisiana’s “chemical corridor” to enhance enforcement at a series of chemical and plastics plants between New Orleans and Baton Rouge.
 The region contains several hotspots where cancer risks are far above national levels.

 EPA also issued a notice to the city of Jackson, Mississippi, saying its aging and overwhelmed drinking water system violates the federal Safe Drinking Water Act.
-The agency also said it would move forward on clean up creosote contamination from a site in Houston now owned by Union Pacific Railroad.
-The site has been linked to higher than normal cancer rates in the historically Black neighborhood in the city's Fifth Ward.
+The agency also said it was moving forward to clean up creosote contamination from a site in Houston now owned by Union Pacific Railroad.
+The site has been linked to high cancer rates in the historically Black neighborhood in the city’s Fifth Ward.

 Regan has made environmental justice a priority since taking the helm at EPA in March 2021.
 The weeklong “Journey to Justice” tour in November was intended to highlight areas in the American South that have long been marginalized and overburdened by pollution.

-Biden requested $1.4 million for the environmental justice in his budget proposal.
-Cynthia Ferguson, an attorney in the department's Environment and Natural Resources Division will serve as acting director.
-The office will support environmental justice investigations and litigation and work with communities across the country with environmental justice concerns, the Justice Department said.
+Biden requested $1.4 million for the environmental justice office in his budget proposal.
+Cynthia Ferguson, an attorney in the department's Environment and Natural Resources Division, will serve as acting director.
+The office will support environmental justice investigations and litigation and work with communities across the country, the Justice Department said.

+Granta Nakayama, a former assistant EPA administrator for enforcement, hailed the new office.

-A rule being published in the Federal Register will restore the department’s ability to use Supplemental Environmental Projects, or SEPs, as part of settlements with corporate or industrial polluters.
+A rule being published in the Federal Register, meanwhile, will restore the department’s ability to use Supplemental Environmental Projects, or SEPs, as part of settlements with industrial polluters.
 The projects are intended to bring environmental and public health benefits to communities directly affected by the underlying violations.

 A 2007 settlement with Texas-based energy company Valero included a $4.25 million penalty and $232 million in pollution controls at refineries in Tennessee, Ohio and Texas.
-The company was required to spend at least $1 million to enhance efforts by a health center Port Arthur, Texas to diagnosis and treat asthma and other respiratory problems.
+The company was required to spend at least $1 million to enhance efforts by a health center in Port Arthur, Texas, to diagnose and treat asthma and other respiratory problems.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.